The Colchester Oyster Feast is world renowned.

 How profitable oyster-piracy would be to anyone with the requisite knowledge, will be gathered from the fact that a single small dredge cast into the waters of the Colne can collect oysters at the rate of a pound's worth per minute.

-Today's Opening of the Fishery
+The 2015 Opening of the Fishery

 We offer these images from the Opening of the Fishery ceremony of 4th September 2015 when the great and the good put to sea aboard Hydrogen under the leadership of the worshipful, the Mayor of Colchester, Councillor Theresa Higgins.
+We would love to receive images from this year for inclusion.
+Sadly we did not have an invite this year.

 Small parties of attendees are taken out to Hydrogen by smaller craft, as dictated by tides and water depth.